ga642381/FlappyBird/README.md

 <img src="./readme_material/gameoverScreen.png" width="40%">

 * Hit spacebar to start a new game!
-* The highest score will be saved
+* The highest score will be saved.